 Paragraphing is a skill, and it does not come naturally.
-In fact, for a few hundred years or more, paragraphs were not invented, and readers used fingers to keep track of where they were on a page.
+Prior to the invention of the paragraph, readers used fingers to keep track of where they were on a page.
 When planning and writing paragraphs, the key point is to ask, “What do I want this paragraph to do?
 Explain, illustrate, give more detail about what I said in the previous paragraph, describe…?”

 In the short feature article below, every paragraph serves a function.
 With more editing, the writer might have re-arranged some of the paragraphs, combined or even dropped some, but if the writing is to hold up, the reader should see how each paragraph fits into the whole.

 This tendency to evaluate societies and cultural or racial groups according to one’s own values results in all kinds of misunderstandings and stereotypes.
-Westerners might be revolted by some Asians’ custom of eating dogs, and Asians might think Westerners rather stupid because they lack subtlety.
-The point is that while one group might have the power to push their values and way of life onto another, no group is innocent of ethnocentric thinking or prejudiced attitudes.
+This can include misunderstandings over accepted personal space, etiquette, and more.
+However, it is important to remember that while one group might have the power to push their values and way of life onto another, no group is innocent of ethnocentric thinking or prejudiced attitudes.